 Fidel Odinga’s youngest sibling, Winnie Odinga, is a student of Communication and International Area Studies at Drexel University, Philadelphia.
 Born in 1990, she was named after Winnie Mandela, the ex-wife of former South African President, Nelson Mandela.
 According to sources, she works as the Director of Green Outreach Foundation Africa.
 She’s also a talented photographer.

-Fidel Odinga’s Wife, Family
+Fidel Odinga’s Wife and Family

 Prior to his death in 2015, Fidel Odinga married twice.
 His first wedding took place in 2007 with Veronica Wanjiru Nganga’s, but the marriage did not last as the couple divorced in 2011.
 While many people alleged that the pair separated because Veronica couldn’t ucope with her husband’s love for alcohol, others claimed Fidel filed a divorce because Veronica couldn’t give him a child.